DankFelony/QW-mod-warfork/README.md

 In void GT_PlayerRespawn

-You can Keep the wallJump if you want just delete the PMFEAT_WALLJUMP from the Parameter
+You can Keep the wallJump if you want just delete the PMFEAT_WALLJUMP from the Parameter, To Enable Walljump back.